-Ohio's Public Records and Open Meetings laws, collectively known as the "Sunshine Laws," give Ohioans access to government meetings and records.
+Ohio's Public Records and Open Meetings laws, collectively known as the "Sunshine Laws," give members of the public access to government meetings and records.
 The County has also adopted, by ordinance, a public records policy.
-Employees should be aware that their work may be open to public inspection, and that their work must be preserved for public inspection, consistent with state law and the County Code.
-In many cases, this includes emails an employee sends and receives.
+Employees should be aware that their work, including emails, voicemails, and other written communications may be open to public inspection, and that their work must be preserved for public inspection consistent with the county's records retention policies,

 Each department has a public records policy and a public records manager.
 Departments also have records retention schedules, which list what records the department keeps, and for how long.
 Employees must comply with the law and their department's policies regarding records.
 Employees should consult with their supervisor or public records manager for assistance.
+The County's public records policy can be found in Chapter 106 of the Cuyahoga County Code (code.cuyahogacounty.us) and the State public records law can be located in the Ohio Attorney General's Sunshine Law Manual. (www.ohioattorneygeneral.gov/Sunshine)